balouf/package-helper-3/README.rst

 Package Helper 3 helps to create, develop and maintain a Python package.

+It is a fork/mix of https://github.com/audreyr/cookiecutter-pypackage/, https://github.com/francois-durand/package_helper_2/, and https://github.com/fpgmaas/cookiecutter-poetry.

 The most prominent feature of Package Helper 3 is a **tutorial** that gives a checklist of how to:

 * Create your package in a few minutes with Cookiecutter_ and Poetry_,